 In the afternoon the sky swiftly turned dark.
 Before the strong gusts of wind hit the island and the clouds opened up, it was the ocean that took its first turn showing us its might.
 High and powerful waves started to fill the horizon, forcing me to rush to my computer.
 Strong tides brought all the filth from Honiara towards our beach.
 The highly polluted rivers have released all of its waste straight into the ocean.
 And the waves kept throwing it all back on to the beaches.
 From glass and plastic bottles to broken dishes, bags full of trash, and pretty much everything that the locals have dropped into the rivers.

 Meet Harold.
 My first.
 And hopefully my last.

-“I curiously watched the neighbor's kids what they're up to.”
+“I curiously watched what the neighbor's kids are up to.”